helicalAI/helical/README.md

 - Coming soon: Nucleotide Transformer

 # Stuck somewhere ?
 Other ideas ?
-We are eager to help you and interact with you through our slack channel #xxx in the BiB slack.
+We are eager to help you and interact with you.
+Reach out via support@helical-ai.com.
 You can also open github issues here.

 # Why should I use Helical & what to expect in the future?